 Keeping your credit record clean and clear of any red flags is an ideal way to get approved for a loan.
 For example, it's not a good idea to cosign on any other loans or credit applications for family and friends.
 This can directly impact your score and may look bad on a mortgage application.
 It's also a good idea to choose a mortgage amount that is realistic and affordable.
 If you cannot afford the 10% down payment for an FHA loan, consider shopping around for lower-cost homes.

 Ensuring your financial stability is the best way to show lenders that you are a qualified buyer.
 This includes making payments on time, keeping the same employer, and building a proper savings account.
 All of these factors can combine with your credit score to help you get approved for a loan.

-What are the Next Steps When You've Been Turned Down?
+What are the Next Steps if You've Been Turned Down?

 Getting turned down for a home loan may feel devastating, but it is not the end of the line.
 By being proactive, you can improve your situation and help increase your chances of getting approved for a loan in the future.
 One of the main things to focus on is increasing your credit score.